tosave04/saas-ors-vpn/README.md

 > No results are guaranteed; evaluate whether it fits your use case before relying on it.

 A TypeScript wrapper around the [openrouteservice API](https://openrouteservice.org/dev/#/api-docs) for Node.js projects.
-It ships with `.env` support, a rate limiter that follows the published restrictions, and pre-flight validation to catch common mistakes early.
+It expects you to provide the API key via `process.env` or constructor options, ships with a rate limiter that follows the published restrictions, and performs pre-flight validation to catch common mistakes early.

 - Coverage: directions, isochrones, matrix, optimization, POIs, snap, geocoding, elevation
 - Built-in rate limiting (40 requests/min by default, configurable)